ratheeshaditya/thesis/README.md

 The NTU Dataset contains video data as well as skeleton data.
 ### NTU Videos
+The videos are stored in `/home/s2435462/HRC/NTU/Videos/nturgb+d`.
+The folder `/home/s2435462/HRC/NTU/Videos/zips` contains the script files to download the zip files and to unzip them.

-The videos are stored in `/home/s2435462/HRC/NTU/Videos` The data includes both NTURGB-D and NTURGB-D-120 datasets.
+The data includes both NTURGB-D and NTURGB-D-120 datasets.
 In total there are 114480 videos.
 One example file name is `S018C001P042R002A120_rgb.avi`.
 There are 5 components in the filename.